Team-BHP > Team-BHP Reviews > Test-Drives & Initial Ownership Reports

 I'd still hold off on to conclude that this is indeed the future.
 It also depends a lot on opinions and feedback from automotive journalists, media and most importantly, the customers.
 I sincerely hope that this new trend is not here to stay and that the product strategists are sent back to the drawing board to find more pennies elsewhere and not in dashboard switchgear.

-n:CorE is offline (2) Thanks
+n:CorE is online now (2) Thanks

 Old 21st July 2020, 18:32 #21